The Best Swim Floaties For Toddlers And Babies I’ve Actually TRIED

 The Best Kids Floatie: The Swim Fin

-After swimming a lot this year at our local gym, our four-year-old is actually starting to get quite comfortable in the water.
+After swimming a lot this year at our local gym, our four-year-old is actually starting to get quite comfortable!
 Although the puddle jumper is still our go-to when we don’t want to worry, I did want to find something that would encourage my little guy to practice his swimming in a more realistic way.
-I had heard from some friends about this shark fin swimming aid and decided to give it a try.
+I had heard about this shark fin swimming aid and decided to give it a try.

 The shark fin is definitely a ‘swim aid’.
 It should be used with DIRECT hands-on supervision if your child does not know how to swim.
 It is great for giving kids a little boost in the water who already have the basics of swimming down.
 In a pinch, it’s similar to a pool noodle tried around the waist or the chest.
 We like the shark fin, and let’s be honest, it’s also adorable!!

 The big difference I notice with this compared to the puddle jumper is that it does not bring up the chest and head.
 You have to work to paddle and float to keep your head above water which is great for teaching swimming fundamentals.
 Our son (age 4.5) likes to try it out occasionally, but I don’t think he will be ready for it completely until he is age 5.